-PS5 exclusives: Sony does them well and they do them often.
-We’ve compiled a comprehensive list of all available and upcoming PlayStation 5 exclusives, just so you can see which way the wind’s blowing.
+PS5 exclusives: Sony does them well, and they do them often.
+We’ve compiled a comprehensive list of all available and upcoming PlayStation 5 exclusives so that you can see which way the wind’s blowing.

 PS5 exclusives are expected to be some of the most critically acclaimed and financially successful titles of this next generation of gaming.
 What are we basing this grand assertion on, you ask?
 Well, it comes down to history.
 Sony has built their reputation on the quality of their consoles’ games – and then making sure you can’t play them anywhere else.

 Blockbuster series such as Uncharted, Final Fantasy, Metal Gear Solid, and The Last of Us perfectly demonstrate this strategy.
 These exclusive titles have helped make PlayStation the gaming giant that it is today and judging by this list of PS5 exclusives, that seems unlikely to change any time soon.

 Horizon Call of the Mountain – TBA

 Announced fresh from the Consumer Electronics Show (CES) 2022, Horizon Call of the Mountain is an upcoming PS5 exclusive and the first significant game announced for PlayStation’s next-gen VR system and hardware, PSVR2.
 It’s a new adventure in the world set up by Horizon Zero Dawn and Horizon Forbidden West, an adventure where Aloy will not be the protagonist.

 The new and improved PSVR is said to include a headset-based haptics system that will let players “feel a character’s elevated pulse during tense moments, the rush of objects passing close to the character’s head, or the thrust of a vehicle as the character speeds forward.”

 If this game represents even half as giant a leap in VR game development as Half-Life: Alyx managed to pull off, it will be worth its weight in gold for Sony.